Michael Richards: 1989–2005: Seinfeld and rise to prominence

 In 1989, Richards was cast as Cosmo Kramer in the NBC television series Seinfeld, created by fellow Fridays cast member Larry David and comedian Jerry Seinfeld.
 Although it got off to a slow start, by the mid-1990s it had become one of the most popular sitcoms in television history.
 It ended its nine-year run in 1998 at No. 1 in the Nielsen ratings.
-In Seinfeld, Kramer is the across the hall neighbor of the show's eponymous character, and is usually referred to only by his last name.
+In Seinfeld, Kramer is the neighbor across the hall of the show's eponymous character, and is usually referred to only by his last name.
 His first name, Cosmo, was revealed in the sixth-season episode "The Switch".